rkuo/NetworkOS/apache/apachecon2016/ApacheCon2016.md

 * inline documentation
 * easy for collaboration and across languages

-Alluxio formally Tachyon in memory database
+* Alluxio formally called Tachyon in memory database
-GoogleViz
+* use R to access GoogleViz

-ResourcePools-memory pools, which allows data sharing from different interpreters, small dataset.
+* ResourcePools-memory pools, which allows data sharing from different interpreters, small dataset.
-Link paragraphs
+* Link paragraphs
-can be used for ETL
+* can be used for ETL

 3 Levels: [business analyst], [know python, statistic], [be able to do wierd stuff].